deedeeNg/CMPT300/Ass3/README.txt

 A process only receive one message from the first process that sent it.
 If there are multiple messages send to the process,
-It will receive only first one and ignore the other
+It will receive only first one and send error if multiple message coming

+6.
+The process only reply to another process if they are blocking in sending operation
+(Or we can say they are waiting reply)
+If they reply to the process that not waiting for the reply then send error